Samui Airport

-Samui International Airport (ท่าอากาศยานสมุย) (IATA: USM, ICAO: VTSM), also known as Ko Samui Airport or Koh Samui Airport, is a privately owned airport on the island of Ko Samui (Koh Samui) in Thailand.
+Samui International Airport (ท่าอากาศยานสมุย) (IATA: USM, ICAO: VTSM), also known as Ko Samui Airport or Koh Samui Airport, is a privately owned international airport on the island of Ko Samui (Koh Samui) in Thailand.
+It is located in the island’s Bo Phut subdistrict.
 The airport is roughly 2 km north of the main city and largest resort centre on the island, Chaweng.
 It was built by Bangkok Airways.
 Construction began in 1982 and the airport was officially opened in April 1989.

+Facilities

-Samui Airport has a unique, open-air design with the indoor areas being the gift shop, ticket office, toilets, and VIP lounge area.
-It is also the country's seventh busiest airport, handling more than a million passengers annually.
-The airport has two terminals (domestic and international).
+Samui Airport has a unique, open-air design, with the indoor areas being the gift shop, ticket office, toilets, and VIP lounge area.
+It is also the country's seventh-busiest airport, handling more than a million passengers annually.
+The airport has domestic and international terminals, and a building for check-in and baggage claim.
 The international terminal is about 50 metres north of the domestic terminal.
-Samui Airport is near the Big Buddha Pier where ferries depart to Ko Pha-ngan.
-High speed ferries to Ko Tao and Chumphon depart from the Maenam Beach Pier, approximately 6 km northwest of the airport.
+Samui Airport is near the Big Buddha Pier, where ferries depart for Ko Pha-ngan.
+High-speed ferries to Ko Tao and Chumphon depart from the Maenam Beach Pier, approximately 6 km northwest of the airport.